MiiMii1205/KickThings/README.md

 This mod adds new interactions when you kick in-game objects.

-For example, items are launched and luggages opens instantly.
+For example, kicking items gets thrown around and luggages opens instantly.

-There are amany other different types of interactions, so experiment and see what happens when you start kicking things!
+There are many other different types of interactions, so experiment and see what happens when you start kicking things!

 ## FAQ ##